3 Key Strategies For Paying Less Taxes In Brooklyn

 Ideal amount: 6 months’ worth of basic living expenses

-For example, let’s say that a couple needs at least $5,000 per month to meet their basic needs.
-To determine the ideal balance in their taxable bucket, we simply take this amount and multiply it by six months.
+Let’s say that a couple needs at least $5,000 per month to meet their basic needs.
+To determine the ideal balance in their taxable bucket, we simply take the $5000 and multiply it by six months.
 So, the most they would want to maintain in this bucket at any given time is about $30,000.

 2. Tax-Deferred Bucket